oneeve8/kobble-data/content/videonarrativehowto.md

 Use productivity features on the iPad as they relate to using Kobble,

 And you’ll learn to
 Drag items and links from the web to Kobble,
-Stream an archived book in Kobble
+Stream an archived book in Kobble,

-Retrieve a lost item from GitHub
+As well as how to retrieve a lost item from GitHub

 You will also learn some basics of how to use Markdown,
 And how to create Presentation slides.